yiblet/cont/README.md

 ### State Machines

-Building explicit state machines with cont is natural and type-safe.
-Each state is a continuation that can transition to the next state or complete:
+Building explicit state machines with sans is natural and type-safe.
+Each state is a coroutine that can transition to the next state or complete:

 - Explicit state transitions
 - Type-safe state representation